-- A: Stockholders will be asked to vote on the following proposals at the meeting: - 1. to elect Margaret A. McLoughlin, Ph.D. and Una Ryan, OBE, Ph.D. as Class I directors to serve for a term of three years; - 2. to approve an amendment to our certificate of incorporation to effect a reverse stock split of our issued and outstanding common stock; - 3. to ratify the selection of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - 4. to approve, on an advisory basis, the compensation of our named executive officers, as disclosed in the Proxy Statement accompanying this Notice.
+- A: Stockholders will be asked to vote on the following proposals at the meeting: - 1. to elect Dirk Thye, M.D., David A. Lamond, and Luca Benatti, Ph.D. as Class II directors to serve until our 2027 annual meeting of stockholders and until their successors are duly elected and qualified; - 2. to approve an amendment to our certificate of incorporation to effect a reverse stock split of our issued and outstanding common stock at a ratio of one-for-ten with such reverse stock split to be effected at such time and date, if at all, as determined by our board of directors in its sole discretion; - 3. to ratify the selection of BDO USA, P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2024; and - 4. to approve, on an advisory basis, the compensation of our named executive officers.